LeanderTenbarge/Multi-Element-Wing-Generator/README.md

 ## Table of Contents:
 1. Installation Methods
-2. Class Shape Transformations
+2. General Outline of the Problem
-3. PCHIP Interpolations
+3. Shape Transformations
-4. General Outline of the Problem
+4. PCHIP Interpolations
 5. Case Folder Structure and explanation
 6. Example Usage and Photos
 7. Future plans and Licensing

 ## Installation
-In order to utilize the necessary modules and packages for this code to work we are using python 3.10 managed through a conda environment.
+ - In order to utilize the necessary modules and packages for this code to work we are using python 3.10 managed through a conda environment.
 ### Copying the Repository to the Current Directory
 ```bash
 git clone https://github.com/yourusername/Multi-Element-Wing-Generator.git